Countly/countly-sdk-documentation/web/next.md

 </p>
 <h1>Adding the SDK to the Project</h1>
 <p>
-  <span style="font-weight: 400;">In order to track your web server pages, you will need the Countly JavaScript tracking library.
-This library comes ready &amp; automatically hosted on your Countly server (at </span><a href="http://yourdomain.com/sdk/web/countly.min.js)"><span style="font-weight: 400;">http://yourdomain.com/sdk/web/countly.min.js)</span></a><span style="font-weight: 400;"> and can be updated via command line.
+  <span style="font-weight: 400;">To track your web server pages, you will need the Countly JavaScript tracking library.
+This library comes ready &amp; automatically hosted on your Countly server (at </span><a href="http://yourdomain.com/sdk/web/countly.min.js)"><span style="font-weight: 400;">http://yourdomain.com/sdk/web/countly.min.js)</span></a><span style="font-weight: 400;"> and can be updated via the command line.
 This library also works well with mobile applications that consist of HTML5 views.</span>
 </p>
 <p>
   <span style="font-weight: 400;">Optionally, you may also use package managers to gain access to the library (however, you should not have to as it already comes ready):</span>